Ossip Zadkine: Career

 In 1921 he obtained French citizenship.
 Zadkine served as a stretcher-bearer in the French Army during World War I, and was wounded in action.
 He spent World War II in the US.
 His best-known work is probably the sculpture The Destroyed City (1951–1953), representing a man without a heart, a memorial to the destruction of the center of the Dutch city of Rotterdam in 1940 by the Nazi-German Luftwaffe.

-He taught sculpture classes at Académie de la Grande Chaumière until 1958, students of his included artists Geula Dagan (1925–2008), Gunnar Aagaard Andersen and Genevieve Pezet.
+He taught sculpture classes at Académie de la Grande Chaumière until 1958; his students included Dolores Lolo Soldevilla (1901–1971), Basil Rakoczi (1908–1979), Geula Dagan (1925–2008), Gunnar Aagaard Andersen, and Genevieve Pezet.

 Death and legacy

 Zadkine died in Paris in 1967 at the age of 79 after undergoing abdominal surgery and was interred in the Cimetière du Montparnasse.

 Museums

 His former home and studio in Montparnasse is now the Musée Zadkine.
 When his former wife Prax died, she donated the house and art studio to the City of Paris for the formation of Musée Zadkine.

 There is also a Musée Zadkine in the village of Les Arques in the Midi-Pyrénées region of France.
 Zadkine lived in Les Arques for a number of years, and while there, carved an enormous Christ on the Cross and Pieta that are featured in the 12th-century church which stands opposite the museum.